qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 ~~~~~~

 .. note::
-    This guide requires :mod:`qiskit-ibm-provider`.
-For how to migrate from the deprecated :mod:`qiskit-ibmq-provider` to :mod:`qiskit-ibm-provider`,
+    This guide requires :mod:`qiskit-ibm-runtime`.
+For how to migrate from the older :mod:`qiskit-ibm-provider` to :mod:`qiskit-ibm-runtime`,
-    consult the `migration guide <https://qiskit.org/ecosystem/ibm-provider/tutorials/Migration_Guide_from_qiskit-ibmq-provider.html>`_.\
+    consult the `migration guide <https://docs.quantum.ibm.com/api/migration-guides/qiskit-runtime-from-provider>`_.\

 You must run the experiment on a real IBM
 backend and not a simulator to be able to save the experiment data.
 This is done by calling